code-42/CareerDevsInterviewQuestions/README.md

 Your answer:
 > Design patterns help you identify less-obvious abstractions and the objects that can capture them.
 Objects that represent a process or algorithm don't occur in nature, yet they are a crucial part of flexible design.
-The Strategy pattern describes how to implement interchangable families of algorithms.
+The Strategy pattern describes how to implement interchangeable families of algorithms.
-The State pattern represents each state of an entitiy as an object.
+The State pattern represents each state of an entity as an object.
 These objects are seldom found during analysis or even in the early stages of design; they are discovered later in the course of making a design more flexible and reusable.

 5. Describe the MVC design pattern and include a use case.
 Be descriptive (4 or more sentences).